RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 > How I did it for this post: I struggled, as any other developer does too...

-...first, you'll need to import your post via [Medium's import function]()
+...first, you'll need to import your post via [Medium's import function](https://medium.com/p/import)

-IMPORT YOUR ARTICLE TO MEDIUM.png
 ![]()

 ...next, you will add the canonical URL to your post.

-ADD CANONICAL URL MEDIUM.png
 ![]()

-...and lastly, you might want to make your code syntax highlighted with something like this [tool]().
-(Which I obviously skipped, because that's too big of a struggle still.)
+...and lastly, you might want to make your code syntax highlighted with something like this [tool](https://medium.com/@Maluen0/how-to-add-code-highlighting-in-medium-articles-without-leaving-the-editor-8f24f5a88d28).
+(Which I obviously haven't tried yet...)

 ## codementor